Dimtemp/PowerShell-training/105-the-many-faces-of-Select-Object.md

 # The many faces of Select-Object
 The Select-Object command is one of the most popular commands in Powershell.
 It can be used in four different ways.
 Let's take a look in each of them.

+Note: as with most PowerShell exercises, it's best not to copy-paste the command's, but to actually type them.
+Use keyboard navigation (arrow up/down, home, end) to speed up entering commands in PowerShell.

 ## Task 1: Selecting properties
 1. Run the following command to view all processes with a name that start with **w**.
 This should produce a short list.
 1. ```Get-Process w*```